Logo for Piano Play It

 3. Playing piano by ear - Combining the knowledge of piano scales along with a healthy musical intuition is the code to playing melodies by ear.

-5. Exercising - Scales are great for practicing your technique and concentration.
+Exercising - Scales are great for practising your technique and concentration.

 A whole step is the distance of two half steps.
 We'll form music scales with half steps and whole steps.